emmitan/IndividualProject/README.md

 A cozy clicker-based game where you are tasked to grow different plants for the house fairies.

 **To-Do List (Code):**
-- Display method for fairy
-- Fix clicks method: can only take in if mouse is touching plant
+- Fix clicks method: can only take in if mouse is touching plant & fairy display
 - Find out where to create graphics

 **References:** videos, links, etc.